• Skip to primary navigation

 The tofu, however, is optional, as the kimchi fried rice is a meal all on its own.

-Kimchi, a staple in Korean cuisine, is a traditional side dish of salted and fermented vegetables, such as napa cabbage and Korean radish, made with a widely varying selection of seasonings including gochujang, spring onions, garlic, and ginger.
+Kimchi, a staple in Korean cuisine, is a traditional side dish of salted and fermented vegetables, such as napa cabbage and Korean radish, made with various selections of seasonings, including gochujang, spring onions, garlic, and ginger.

-Even though a majority of kimchi is vegan, some brands contain fish sauce, so you need to look for vegan brands without fish sauce.
+Even though most kimchi is vegan, some brands contain fish sauce, so you need to look for vegan brands without fish sauce.
 Most vegan brands, for instance, have a "V" indicating vegan, but here are a few of my favorites.

 • Choi's Kimchi (made in the US)